RayHightower/rayhightower.github.com/source/_posts/2013-01-12-why-i-use-vim.markdown

 Here are my reasons for using Vim, in priority order:
 <!--more-->
 1. Vim is everywhere.
-I can find Vim on any 'nix-based machine: Linux, OSX, or Unix.
-I spend most of my time on OSX and Ubuntu.
+I can find Vim on any &#39;nix-based machine: Unix, Linux, or OSX.
+I spend most of my time on OSX and the Ubuntu distribution of Linux.
 When I started experimenting with [Raspberry Pi](/blog/2012/12/03/ruby-on-raspberry-pi/), it was pleasant to know that Vim was already there.
+Having a common editor on multiple platforms makes it easier to bounce between them.

 2. Vim has history.
 I tried TextMate when I first heard about Ruby.
 Questions about TextMate's future caused me to look for an alternative.
 Vim's 20-year history and the [Vim community](http://www.vim.org/community.php) convinced me that the editor would be available for many years to come.